Building Trust and Ensuring Consumer Protection in the Digital Personal Lending Space

 These data protection guidelines recommend various best practices like implementing strong authentication systems, multi-factor authentication, and data encryption to secure borrowers’ personal data.
 Furthermore, the guidelines mandate lenders to regularly conduct security audits and vulnerability assessments to identify and mitigate security threats.

-Apart from RBI’s guidelines, digital lending organisations also have to adhere to the various data protection mandates outlined by the Unique Identification Development Authority of India (UIDAI) that issues and oversees the management of India’s National ID – Aadhaar, which is by far the most commonly used officially valid document (OVD) in the e-KYC process of digital lending.
+Apart from RBI’s guidelines, digital lending organizations also have to adhere to the various data protection mandates outlined by the Unique Identification Development Authority of India (UIDAI) that issues and oversees the management of India’s National ID – Aadhaar, which is by far the most commonly used officially valid document (OVD) in the e-KYC process of digital lending.

 UIDAI further mandates that all the encryption keys used in the Aadhaar Data Vault should be stored only in tamper-proof Hardware Security Modules (HSMs).